Events Festivals & Fun!!

 Elgin Flea Market

 Days: The 1st Saturday of each month from February

 through December, Market Days is held in the beautiful Elgin Memorial

 Park.
 The park is located on Main Street just off of Hwy 95 North.
 For information on participating in this event contact Aletha Kribbs 512-285-4025.

 Martin Luther King Observance: Each year in January, a walk is planned followed by a program with guest speakers in honor of Martin Luther King, Jr. The cities of Bastrop, Elgin and Smithville take turns hosting the event.
-The 2014 event is being hosted by Elgin.
-Check the Events page for details.
+The current year date and location will be listed on the Community Calendar.

 Elgin VFD BBQ Cook-Off: The

-Fireman's BBQ Cook-off is held in the Elgin Memorial Park in April.
+Fireman's BBQ Cook-off is held in April in Elgin Memorial Park.
 Participants begin arriving on Friday

 to start preparing their cuisine with judging on Saturday.
 For details contact the Elgin Volunteer Fire Department

 Purple n White Jubilee: The Purple and White Jubilee is a Community Wide Reunion held every five years, the first was held in April 2010.
-The plan is to have the Jubilee every five years.

-The event will include an Awards Presentation to Distinguished Alumni* Entertainment and a Reception on Saturday and more.
-This event is open to the entire Elgin Community.
+The event will include a Distinguished Alumni awards presentation, entertainment, a reception and more.
 For more information see Elgin Alumni Association on the EISD website.

 Relay for Life: This annual event is sponsored by the

 American Cancer Society and is a community event that not only